 Supervisors review timesheets for personnel in their charge.
-After approval, the timesheets are submitted to the Payroll Specialist for review and input into the third-party payroll contractor's software.
+After approval, the timesheets are submitted to the Payroll Specialist for review through the third-party payroll contractor's software.

-Review of Payroll
+Review of Pavroll

-The Payroll Specialist prepares Register Prior To Processing report from all timesheet and allocation data.
+The Payroll Specialist prepares Register Prior to Processing report from all timesheet and allocation data.
 This report is submitted to an appropriate Internal Control Employee for review.